connexcs/docs/docs/routing-strategy.md

 1. Click the **`+`** button in the **Routing Strategy** screen.
 2. Name the strategy.
-3. Select the strategy type (defined above).
+3. Select the Strategy type (defined above).

     ![alt text][routing-strategy2]